NJShore Guide

 The Hamptons of LBI

-The most exclusive community on LBI, known for dramatic contemporary architecture and multi-million dollar homes.
-Quiet beaches and sophisticated atmosphere.
+The most expensive community on LBI, known for large contemporary homes and private feel.
+Quiet beaches with fewer day-trippers than the southern towns.

 Modern architectureExclusive beachesLBI Foundation of Arts